21st Century Global Citizenship

-What is a global citizen; and why does it matter?
+What is a 21st century global citizen and why does it matter?

 Since we launched Makematic we've always tended towards certain kinds of projects.